Some top tips for running a retreat – Part one, the attendees:

 Make sure the wifi and mobile reception is good enough – attendees might run their own business and need to be contactable or have family with whom they need to able to check in with daily.

 Some of your guests will have dietary requirements - so ask, ask and ask again.
 Reassure them that their requests will be taken into account at all times.
 Be clear on what is a requirement and what is a Medical Requirement – if someone is anaphylactic, this needs to be taken very seriously.

-Confirm the menus for everyone especially those with Dietary requirements, over and over again, including when you arrive at the venue, and before each meal, don't assume that because you told the venue months ago, that they have remebered.
-There is nothing worse that communicating your dietary requirements well in advance and then being handed a plate of bread because they thought that vegetarians eat fish!
+Confirm the menus for everyone, especially those with dietary requirements, over and over again, including when you arrive at the venue, and before each meal, don't assume that because you told the venue months ago, that they have remembered.
+There is nothing worse than communicating your dietary requirements well in advance and then being handed a plate of bread because they thought that vegetarians eat fish!
 I can guarantee you that it reflects as badly on the organiser, as it does on the venue.
 I know this from personal experience.

 Also note any prefences for herbal teas, non-dairy or lactose free milk.